Paper 11: Best Practices for Private Club Digital Infrastructure

 Why Most Clubs Get It Wrong

-Most clubs approach digital investment through a marketing lens.
-They redesign the website, update imagery, and refresh copy, but they do not address the underlying system.
+Most clubs approach digital investment from a marketing perspective.
+They may redesign the website, update imagery, and refresh content, but often overlook the underlying system.

 The Digital Front Door